 Often, flightier predators like hawks and owls can stress your hens without you even knowing about it.

 Provide Fresh Water

 Have you checked the weather lately?
-If it’s super cold or super hot, that could be the reason as to why your chickens aren’t laying eggs like they used to.
+If it’s super cold or super hot, that could be the reason why your chickens aren’t laying eggs like they used to.